ehotaling/Disease_Prediction/Readme.md

 ### 4. **model_training.py**

-Loads the cleaned data using data_utils.py, filters out very rare classes (< 3 samples, resulting in 748 classes used for training), and then trains 3 classifiers: Logistic Regression, Random Forest, and MLP using PyTorch.
-It uses a train/validation/test split
+Loads the cleaned data using `data_utils.py`, filters out very rare classes (< 3 samples, resulting in 748 classes used for training), and then trains 3 classifiers: Logistic Regression, Random Forest, and MLP using PyTorch.
+It uses a train/validation/test split (64%/16%/20%) and implements early stopping for the MLP based on validation accuracy to mitigate overfitting.
-(64%/16%/20%) and implements early stopping for the MLP based on validation accuracy to mitigate overfitting.
+Trained models (`rf_model.pkl`, `lr_model.pkl`, `mlp_model.pth`) and the label mapping (`label_mapping.npy`) are automatically saved in the `models/` directory.
-Trained models (rf_model.pkl, lr_model.pkl, mlp_model.pth) and the label mapping (label_mapping.npy) are automatically saved in the models/ directory.
+**Additionally, this script now saves the official test dataset (`X_test.csv` and `y_test_encoded.npy`) to the `results/` directory, which is used by `generate_curves.py` for detailed evaluation.**

-- Generates a log file (important_training_summary.log) in the results/ directory summarizing key training steps and final metrics.
+- Generates a log file (`important_training_summary.log`) in the `results/` directory summarizing key training steps and final metrics.
-- Also generates model comparison tables (CSV, PNG) and performance plots (Accuracy, Precision, Recall, F1) in the results/ directory.
+- Also generates model comparison tables (CSV, PNG) and performance plots (Accuracy, Precision, Recall, F1) in the `results/` directory.

    ```bash
    python src/model_training.py